The REAL Cost of Living in Cebu, Philippines (2025 Update)

 Accommodation costs in Cebu, Philippines

-If you don’t want a place for yourself, or if you want to keep costs low, renting a room in a shared apartment would start at $100 per month.
+To keep costs low, renting a room in a shared apartment would start at around $120 per month.

 Utilities such as electricity, water, and LPG (Liquefied Petroleum Gas) canisters for cooking are usually shared equally at month-end.